bcarun/madrascoder/tutorials/001-pragmatic-cucumber/06-sharing-state-between-steps.md

 }
 ```

-If you look at the above EmployeeStepDefinitions.java class, you may notice that we replaced the following instance variables with testContext instance variable.
+If you look at the above class, you may notice that we replaced the following instance variables with testContext instance variable.

 ```java
 private Response response;